ashscodes/Reactivities/README.md

     - `Cloudinary:ApiSecret` _Cloudinary API secret_
     - `Cloudinary:ApiKey` _Cloudinary API key_

-You should then be able to run `dotnet watch run` within the API directory.
+You should then be able to run `dotnet restore` in the root directory and then `dotnet watch run` within the API directory.

 ### Frontend